Isn’t it unnerving to know that we are host to trillions of bacteria – especially in the gut?

 Friendly bacteria also help extract energy from food efficiently – when ratios of microbial groups are off, one may naturally extract more energy from food than needed and the process becomes sloppier.
 An obese person’s microbiome is going to extract a lot more calories out of a meal than a non-obese person.

-Two individuals can respond very differently to the same food, at the same caloric level simply due to differences in bacterial make-up of their guts.
-One may gain weight, while the other maintains weight with the same food – yet another reason to protect your friendly stow-aways in the gut.
+Two individuals can respond very differently to the same food, at the same caloric level simply due to differences in the bacterial makeup of their guts.
+One may gain weight, while the other maintains weight with the same food – yet another reason to protect your friendly stowaways in the gut.

 6.)
 Gut Flora Help Maintain Barrier Walls

 Healthy microbial activity triggers the cells lining the gut to release natural antimicrobials and cell messengers that maintain a strong barrier against unwanted compounds so they do not find their way into the bloodstream.

-They also work to maintain a healthy mucosal layer – the mucus in the gut is a home and cafeteria for healthy bacteria – and a physical barrier to entry from invading agents.
+They also work to maintain a healthy mucosal layer – the mucus in the gut is home and cafeteria for healthy bacteria – and a physical barrier to entry from invading agents.

 Gaps or holes in this barrier put the gut lining at risk – tears in that gut lining lead to “leaky gut” and the leaking of toxins and unwanted proteins into the bloodstream.